ccurry20/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+In your typical react application state is passed top-down (parent to child) via props, but this can become very cumbersome quickly, especially when those props are required by many components across your application.
+However with the introduction of reacts Context API you no longer have to pass props down from component to component - what React devs call “prop drilling”.
+We can now store data on a context object, and retrieve that data in the necessary components from the context object, not props!

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+a) Action – is the action that takes places in the app.
+b) Reducers – handles or processes the action.
+Accepts previous state, action and returns the next state for your app
+c) Store – this is where everything that changes within the app is held or represented.
+The store contains our state for our app.
+d) In the store is where all state changes are explicitly handled

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+a) Your application state is global – meaning any component, anywhere in the app can access it
+b) Component state is local – it lives within that specific component.
+It can only be updated within that component and passed down to its children via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+a) Redux-thunk is a middleware that provides the ability to handle asynchronous operations inside the action creators.
+It can intercept the action before it makes it to the reducer.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+a) Redux.
+I think it was easier to understand.
+And to see the flow of how everything is working.

 ## Project Set Up